hpi-dhc/trace-imu/README.md

 [tracking]: https://github.com/KonakML/SONAR-ML-Acc-Image/blob/master/Pictures/tracking_imu.jpg "Tracking IMU 3D"

+Transforming the time series into images allows to make usage of everything which already exists on imaages, like CNN.
+We can also make usage of GANs to generate more "data".

 ### Dimensionality Reduction

-In order to explore the shape of the pattern, which is made by the movement of the nurse, we transform the 3D to 2D by using PCA:
+We can work on the 3D images or in order to explore the shape of the pattern, which is made by the movement of the nurse, we transform the 3D to 2D by using PCA:

 ![alt text][pca]